bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 80°
+- 81°
-- Mostly Clear
+- Clear
-- 88% humidity
+- 84% humidity
 - 12 mph wind
-- 20% cloud cover
+- 5% cloud cover
 - 31 AQI 🟩
 - 0.04 inches of rain in the past 24 hours
-- 0.72 inches of rain expected in the next 48 hours
+- 1.2 inches of rain expected in the next 48 hours

 <noscript>
 <p>Today's Temperature</p>